jviotti/jsonbinpack-poc/docs/encoder/integer.markdown

 signed integer, a minimum and a maximum option, and a multiplier option.
 The multiplier is used to reduce the input value and its bounds as much as possible to result in a shorter enumeration of possible values.
-The resulting value is stored as an 8-bit unsigned integer.
+The resulting value is stored as a fixed 8-bit unsigned integer.

 - **Minimum**: The minimum value of the resulting enumeration is calculated by finding the minimal multiple that results in a value that is equal to or